-95. I went to the police in 1974 to report the abuse by my step-father, but it was brushed under the carpet.
+- 95. I went to the police in 1974 to report the abuse by my step-father, but it was brushed under the carpet.
 I went back in 1990 and there was nothing on record.
 That was my cry for help and at that time the procurator fiscal took the case on.

-Moorov doctrine to prove it.
-He was sentenced to thirty-nine years imprisonment to run consecutively, although he only actually served nine.

-96. The only person I have spoken to in detail about my life in care was my solicitor in 2001.
+historic child sexual and physical abuse where they used the Moorov doctrine to prove it.
+He was sentenced to thirty-nine years imprisonment to run consecutively, although he only actually served nine. - 96.
+The only person I have spoken to in detail about my life in care was my solicitor in 2001.
 Nothing happened though, other than my solicitor getting some of my records.
 I have also spoken to the National Confidential Forum, which was good in the respect that I could unburden myself to some degree.
 I was wanting to put my life on track and sort things out.
 It wasn't easy.